Opportunities for Law Firm Externs

 NCLEJ offers associates the opportunity to participate in various aspects of complex federal and state court litigation in New York and around the country, ranging from case planning, to pleading and motion drafting, to discovery, to (upon occasion) trial.
 While each case is different, recent law firm externs have been active participants in major class actions, including conducting depositions, the production of discovery questions, the briefing of substantive motions, and interactions with clients.
 Someone who has been involved in one or more major matters might wish to continue working on the matter upon return to the firm.
 While we can never be sure in advance just what stages matters will be proceeding at, there will be a number of cases in varying stages of preparation or litigation in which the associate will be involved.

 Applicants should provide a cover letter describing their interests, and a resume.
 Further material may be requested as consideration proceeds.
-For more information, contact Director of Litigation Marc Cohan at email@example.com.
+For more information, contact Director of Litigation and Advocacy Claudia Wilner at firstname.lastname@example.org.